Theatre Breaks in London by Train

 When you book your theatre break with us, and you have chosen your seats and your hotel and your rail tickets (and even if you driving down) you get the chance of adding an Oyster Card to your package: READ THIS FIRST!

-ALSO pay by cash if you can.
-This will allow you to get a refund of the £3 they charge you to buy the card at the ticket office, rather than having to go through the phaff of posting it off to them.
+If you don’t have a Touch card and you just want the travel, just buy an Oystercard once you get to London and pay by cash if you can.
+This will allow you to get a refund of the deposit, that they charge you to buy the card at the ticket office, rather than having to go through the phaff of posting it off to them.